stevenorum/pyropossum/README.md

 ```
 sudo /etc/init.d/pyropossum start
 ```
-If it doesn't appear to be working, logs go to /var/log/pyropossum.log
+If it doesn't appear to be working, logs go to /var/log/pyropossum.log and cron logs go to /var/log/pyropossum.cron

 ### How to configure an IoT button to be a sender:
 1. Still need to write this section, but basically, spin up the iot.cf.json and button.cf.json CloudFormation templates.